Overview

 Article Content

-Circular motion is among the most confusing topics in AP Physics 1.
-It’s riddled with misconceptions that this article will attempt to clear up.
+Circular motion riddled with misconceptions making it one of the harder AP Physics 1 topics.
 By the end of this article you will understand how you can easily solve any circular motion problem.

 The words circular and centripetal are used interchangeably.

-Note – The terms linear velocity and tangential velocity are used interchangeably.
+Note – Linear velocity and tangential velocity are used interchangeably.

 For example, imagine a yo-yo spinning clockwise with a constant linear velocity of \(15 \, \text{m/s}\) .